AgileLatvia/agiledayriga/README.md

 How to Setup Conference Schedule? :x:

 ## Step 10
-How to Switch Off Tickets? :x:
+How to Switch Off Tickets and Event Microdata? :x:

 ## Step 11
 How to Switch Off Schedule? :x:

 ## Step 12
 How to Add Slides and Videos? :x: